 My choice of operating system

 Published on 2022-10-26.
-Modified on 2022-11-11.
+Modified on 2023-10-25.

 Since my article The flaws of distro hopping and asking other people about their OS of choice I have had a number of people writing to me asking for my specific advice regarding their choice of operating system, both for personal usage and for business usage.
 Last night I received yet another email from someone in the US who wrote to me about a difficult situation they where facing in the choice of operating system for their business usage.
 So I have decided to write a little bit about it.
 However, this article is not my professional advice.
 I don't know you and I don't know your situation and as such, I cannot advice you.
 Rather, this article is about what I do and why I do it.

-When security matters, OpenBSD is ALWAYS my first choice.
-This is because, from my experience, nothing beats OpenBSD with regard to security.
-The people and the community who are involved in the project, the amazing passion of Theo de Raadt (the founder and leader of the project), the amount of careful planning and engineering that goes into OpenBSD, the simplicity of the design, is all really fantastic.
-The OpenBSD people are meticulous when it comes to their operating system and they have very clearly proved and demonstrated that this approach pays off.
-OpenBSD deserves so much more praise, support and contribution than what they are getting.
+The people and community who are involved in the project, the amazing passion of Theo de Raadt (the founder and leader of the project), the amount of careful planning and engineering that goes into OpenBSD, the simplicity of the design, all of it is fantastic.

 Whenever I build routers and firewalls, I use OpenBSD.

-TIP!
 See my OpenBSD router guide for inspiration.

-When performance and/or customization matters, FreeBSD is in my experience the ultimate solution, especially when network performance is important.
+When performance and/or customization matters, FreeBSD is in my experience the ultimate Unix solution, especially when network performance is important.
 In the past, in the telecommunications industry, and still to this present day in some companies, FreeBSD is the only choice.
 This comes down to the level of customization and tuning you can perform on FreeBSD without having to change the source code.
 If you're not scared of compiling, you can build your own optimized kernels as well as optimize the build process for third party packages.

 In the FreeBSD ports system system you can also easily change the compile time settings before compilation, this means that you can tailor and tune the third party software to your specific needs, without writing any code, which is actually what many FreeBSD users do with Poudriere.

-The very nature of Linux makes it a bit more difficult to cooperate and often these projects clash and things sometimes stop working.
+This very nature of Linux makes it a bit more difficult to cooperate and often these projects clash and things sometimes stop working.
 The developers of systemd has more than once collided with the developers of the Linux kernel, causing serious problems - just as an example.

 Often the developers of a Linux distribution has to fix problems in Linux land by "gluing" the system together in a working manner by patching their way out of potential problems.